 Companies use New Mexico factoring company programs to get the cash their business needs to maintain and grow operations.

-No matter if your company is a start-up, expanding, or can’t get traditional financing from a bank, we can help you get the cash you need.
+No matter if your company is a start-up, expanding, or can’t get traditional financing from a bank, Scale Funding can help you get the cash you need.

 Most of our customers experience a cash-flow gap due to slow-paying customers.
 Our factoring programs eliminate this gap by paying you same-day on your invoices.